orestesmas/babel-cat/README.md

 * Run «`latex catalan.ins`» to generate the language definition file «`catalan.ldf`», which is the one actually used by babel.
 * Copy the file catalan.ldf to a location where TeX can find them (default location: $TEXMF/tex/generic/babel-catalan/).
 * Rebuild the database (mktexlsr or so).

+## Index and Changelog creation
-* Run «`pdflatex catalan.dtx`» (or your preferred LaTeX build system) **twice** with `makeindex -s gglo.ist -o catalan.gls catalan.glo` in between to generate the package documentation.
+* Run «`pdflatex catalan.dtx`» (or your preferred LaTeX build system).
 The first `pdflatex` run scans the document and gathers the changelog information, which is typeset by the subsequent `makeindex`.

+* Then for creating the index you need to invoke makeindex as follows:
+    `makeindex -s gind.ist -o catalan.ind catalan.idx`
+* and for creating the change-history you need to invoke makeindex as follows:
+    `makeindex -s gglo.ist -o catalan.gls catalan.glo`
-Then the second `pdflatex` run integrates the changelog into the main document.
+* Then rebuild the source again.
+This second run integrates the changelog into the main document.

 ## Documentation